Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: Modeling the BNS Merger

 \subsection{New Fit for the Tidal Phase}

 Let us proceed by first taking the difference between the numerical BNS and BBH phase for the two system considered.
-This is the {\em true} tidal correction (not accounting for the numerical error) that we subsequently use to compare with the analytical models for the tidal phase.
-We plot in Fig. \ref{Figure5} this comparison between the numerical tidal phase and the three analytical approximations for $\phi_{T, pN}$, $\phi_{T, F1}$ and $\phi_{T, F2}$ with the coefficients from \cite{arXiv:1706.02969, arXiv:1804.02235, arXiv:1905.06011}.
+This is the {\em true} tidal correction up to $2$\texttt{rad.} numerical error \cite{arXiv:1812.06988}) that we subsequently use to compare with the analytical models for the tidal phase.
+We plot in the left side of Fig. \ref{Figure5} the difference between the numerical tidal phase and the three analytical approximations for $\phi_{T, pN}$, $\phi_{T, F1}$ and $\phi_{T, F2}$ with the coefficients from \cite{arXiv:1706.02969, arXiv:1804.02235, arXiv:1905.06011}.
 We start at a time about 1000 M before the merger, where the differences between the analytic and numerical phase become noticeable.
 We then extend the model past the merger, until the approximation exhibits a sharp increase and breaks down.
-We observe an increased difference between the analytical and numerical tidal phase near the merger.
-The true tidal phase is larger for the first (BNS1) system compared to the second (BNS2), appearing to scale inversely with the tidal deformability.
-On the other hand, the analytical phase, which depends linearly on the tidal deformability, doesn't provide an accurate estimation.
-Specifically, the tidal phase is underestimated for the first system and overestimated for the second.
+We observe an increased difference between the analytical and numerical tidal phase near the merger, above the uncertainty of $2$\texttt{rad.} In the right side of Fig. \ref{Figure5} we plot the true tidal phase (upper plot), as well as the scaled tidal deformability (lower plot).
+The true tidal phase scales with the tidal deformability before the merger, as expected, but after the merger is larger for the first (BNS1) system compared to the second (BNS2), appearing to scale inversely with the tidal deformability.
+The analytical phase, which depends linearly on the tidal deformability, doesn't provide an accurate estimation after the merger.
+Specifically, the postmerger tidal phase is underestimated for the first system and overestimated for the second.